-There are numerous considerations when evaluating a cleanroom.
+There are numerous considerations when evaluating cleanroom construction and design.
 The goal of this post is to touch on the basics.
 You may very well need to employ the services of a cleanroom consultant to help you.
 Here are a few things to keep in mind for design and construction of cleanrooms and controlled environments.

 1. What’s the Cleanroom Application?

 Better quality or better yield is the primary reason for investing in a cleanroom space.
 It goes straight to the bottom line.

 Numerous manufacturing procedures now require a controlled environment in which you limit the amount if dust and dirt in the area of the manufacturing.
 Medical instrument manufacturing and packaging, electronics and computer manufacturing, food preparation and some military applications are but a few of the instances that have strict requirements for maintaining a clean environment.
 You need to know the requirement for your specific product or process.
 If the product you are manufacturing is regulated by a government agency, or you are contracting with a private firm that requires a certain level of clean manufacturing, they should have the cleanroom standards already documented.
 Check with them first.

 There are different levels of cleanrooms.
 ISO – the International Standards Organization, ranks cleanrooms ISO Class 1 (the cleanest) through ISO Class 9.
 The lower the ISO rating, the cleaner the environment.
 Measurement of contamination is done in “parts-per-cubic-meter”.
 An ISO Class 6 cleanroom, for example, is rated at 35,200 parts per cubic meter.
 That means the room can have no more than 35,200 particles greater than 0.5 microns in size per cubic meter.
 These are particles that are not visible to the human eye.
 (As a comparison, a particle of cigarette smoke is between 0.5 and 2 micron in size.
 The end of a piece of human hair is about 60 to 100 microns in size.)